 - GeneralResidential Tenancies Act, 2006 - General (O.Reg.
 516/06)

 - Maintenance StandardsResidential Tenancies Act, 2006 - Maintenance Standards (O.Reg.
 517/06)

 - Suite Meters and Apportionment of Utility CostsResidential Tenancies Act, 2006 - Suite Meters and Apportionment of Utility Costs (O. Reg.
 394/10)

 If you have a concern with your tenant/landlord or you would like information about residential landlord and tenant issues please contact the Landlord and Tenant Board at (416) 645-8080 (from within the Toronto calling area), or 1-888-332-3234 from outside Toronto or visit their website.

-As an alternative, if you believe that your landlord or tenant has committed an offence under the RTA, please contact this ministry’s Investigation and Enforcement Unit (IEU).
-The IEU can be reached by telephone at 416-585-7214 (from within the Toronto calling area), or toll-free at 1-888-772-9277 or visit their website.
+As an alternative, if you believe that your landlord or tenant has committed an offence under the RTA, please contact this ministry’s Rental Housing Enforcement Unit (RHEU).
+The RHEU can be reached by telephone at 416-585-7214 (from within the Toronto calling area), or toll-free at 1-888-772-9277 or visit their website.